Martha Crone begins her 22nd year as Garden Curator.

 February 1954 was the warmest February since 1878.

-IN the Friends’ Newsletter (Vol. 2 No. 2, April 1954) Editor Martha Crone wrote about Red-wing Blackbirds, Citronella, wild flowers to plant from seed, and of Spring she wrote:
+In the Spring Newsletter (Vol. 2 No. 2, April 1954) E Martha Crone wrote about Red-wing Blackbirds, Citronella, wild flowers to plant from seed, and of Spring she wrote:

 “It seems strange that so many of the first flowers to bloom when there is still danger of frost and snow-are the dainty, fragile varieties.
 The Dwarf or Snow Trillium which is only a few inches tall and a miniature of the later Large-flowered Trillium blooms first in the sweet seclusion of sheltered glens.
 Yet a wise precaution is taken by many of the firstlings against the chilly nights by folding up their blossoms when evening shadows fall.”